cajacks1/space-shooter/README.md

 ![](/images/extract-starshooter_data.png)
 ![](/images/destination-starshooter_data.png)

 Now your folder should look something like this!

+![](/images/all-documents-ready.png)

 You do not need the StarShooter_Data.zip file anymore, so you may delete that file.

-![](/images/all-documents-ready.png)
+If you do, it could look like this:

 After that, your game should boot up StarShooter.exe and you should get the following screen: